monkeylearn/monkeylearn-python/README.md

-# MonkeyLearn API for python
+# MonkeyLearn API for Python

 Official Python client for the [MonkeyLearn API](https://monkeylearn.com/api/).
 Build and run machine learning models for language processing from your Python apps.